Lancer

 A lancer was a type of cavalryman who fought with a lance.
-Lances were used for mounted warfare in Assyria as early as 700 BC and subsequently by Persia, India, Egypt, China, Greece, and Rome.
-The weapon was widely used throughout Eurasia during the Middle Ages and the Renaissance by heavy cavalry, but fell out of general use in the late 16th century before its revival by light cavalry in the 19th century.
+Lances were used for mounted warfare in Assyria as early as 700 BC and subsequently by India, Egypt, China, Persia, Greece, and Rome.
+The weapon was widely used throughout Eurasia during the Middle Ages and the Renaissance by heavy cavalry, but fell out of general use by the late 16th century, before its revival by light cavalry in the early 19th century.
+Lance cavalry remained in an active role into the early 20th century and World War I. In modern times, many militaries retain units designated as lancers.
+However, the lance itself has been relegated to a ceremonial role.

-17th, 18th, and 19th century lancers
+17th-, 18th-, and 19th-century lancers

 The lancer (Polish: ułan, German: Ulan, French: uhlan) had become a common sight in the majority of European, Ottoman, and Indian cavalry forces during this time, but, with the exception of the Ottoman troops, they increasingly discarded the heavy armour to give greater freedom of movement in combat.
-The Polish "winged" lancers were amongst the last European units to abandon their armour.
+The Polish "winged" lancers (hussars) were amongst the last European units to abandon their armour.
 There was debate over the value of the lance in mounted combat during the 17th and 18th centuries, with most armies having very few lancer units by the beginning of the 19th century.

 However, during the Napoleonic Wars, lancers were to be seen in many of the combatant nations as their value in shock tactics became clear.
 During the wars, the Poles became a ready source of recruitment for several armies, willingly or unwillingly.
 Polish lancers served with distinction in the Austrian, Prussian, Russian, and French armies, most famously in Napoleon's French Imperial Guard as the 1er Regiment de Chevau-Legers-Lanciers de la Garde Impériale.